nf-core/tools/README.md

 INFO     Downloaded 3 files to ./modules/nf-core/modules/fastqc
 ```

-You can pass the module name as an optional argument to `nf-core modules install` instead of using the cli prompt, eg: `nf-core modules install fastqc`.
+You can pass the module name as an optional argument to `nf-core modules update` instead of using the cli prompt, eg: `nf-core modules update fastqc`.
 You can specify a pipeline directory other than the current working directory by using the `--dir <pipeline dir>`.

 There are four additional flags that you can use with this command: